Bank Run

 Detailed Explanation:

 Imagine that you have most of your savings deposited at a local bank.
-You learn that the bank has run out of money and cannot service withdrawals.
-What would you do?
-If you are like many, you would run to the bank and demand all of your money.
-This describes a bank run.
-A bank run occurs when many depositors simultaneously request withdrawal of their deposits.
+However, you suddenly learn that the bank has run out of money and cannot fulfill withdrawal requests.
+You and most other depositors panic and desperately try to withdraw your funds.
+This situation describes a bank run.

 Image from Commons Wikimedia